Calgary Program Speeds Up Permits for High-Performance Buildings

 Program Entry Pathways

-To be considered for this program, applicants’ building plans must follow one of the seven “program entry pathways,” which are different standards or certification levels regarding building energy performance.
+To be considered for this program, applicants’ building plans must follow one of the “program entry pathways,” which are different standards or certification levels regarding building energy performance.
 If a builder’s design meets one of the standards, they are eligible to apply.

-Pathway #1: National Energy Building (NECB) code 2017
+Pathway #1: National Energy Building (NECB) code 2020 (Tier 2)

 For more information on the new building codes, see our blog.